invesdwin/invesdwin-util/README.md

 ## Concurrency

 #### `Executors`
 Similar to `java.util.concurrent.Executors`, just with the convention to name each thread pool for easier debugging of thread dumps or in `jvisualvm` and to extend the pool by a few load handling helper methods.
-Also registering a jvm shutdown hook for each pool and ensuring the default uncaught exception handler is used.
+Also registering a JVM shutdown hook for each pool and ensuring the default uncaught exception handler is used.
 #### `Futures`
 This makes working with lots of tasks in thread pools easier by providing methods for bulk-handling those futures.
 #### `ICloseableIterable` and `ICloseableIterator`